rgwan/ztg/TG-STRUCTURE.md

 The routing/mixing logic can create full-mesh connection between algorithm/effect inputs/outputs, by each polyphony or down mix into channel.

 The system is not limited by MIDI1.0 16-channel limitation.
-By using MIDI ports & channels, it can handle up to 16384 channels.
+By using MIDI ports & channels, it can handle up to 2048 (16 * 128) channels.

 Using SysEx message to remap a channel's input channel number is possible.
 For example, I can swap channel 1 and channel 2, and there's no any notable difference by using regular MIDI message to control.

-This system have to design for full MIDI 2.0 compatible.
+This system have to design be full MIDI 2.0 compatible.

 Control chain
 -----------------------